-Loyola's Cultural and Educational Policy Studies program is the only one of its kind in the country, and this minor will introduce you to how data-driven policies and decision-making can create change in our educational system and confront systematic inequities.
-This program is a great choice for students who want to work in education in a non-classroom setting, like in after-school programming, education nonprofits, or government education offices.
+Loyola's Educational Policy Studies Minor program will introduce you to the policies, ideas and decision-making that has created and can create change in our educational system.
+This program is a great choice for students who want to study, critically analyze, and confront systemic equalities in our education systems.
+And for those who want to prepare for work in education in a non-classroom setting, this minor is especially useful.

 Upon graduation with a minor in educational policy studies from Loyola, you will possess the following knowledge, skills, and professional values necessary to work in non-classroom educational settings, including after-school programs, nonprofit organizations, community-based organizations, or government offices.

-You'll gain a sophisticated understanding of the historical, cultural, and social contexts of education, both domestically and internationally.
+You'll gain a robust, multifaceted understanding of the historical, cultural, philosophical and social contexts of education, both domestically and internationally.